liangzheng816/OfficeDocs-SharePoint/migration/mm-reports.md

 ### Structure failure summary

-This is an aggregate of all the task failure reports.
-This ia only generated if there are failures.
+An aggregate of all the task failure reports.
+This summary is only generated if there are failures.

 |Column                    |Description |
 |--------------------------|------------|